What is Discount Rate?

 The appropriate discount rate to use is contingent on the represented stakeholders:

-- Cost of Preferred Stock → Preferred Shareholders
+- Cost of Preferred Stock (kp) → Preferred Stock Holders

-The weighted average cost of capital (WACC) is the opportunity cost of an investment based on comparable investments of similar risk profiles.
+The weighted average cost of capital (WACC) represents the “opportunity cost” of an investment based on comparable investments of similar risk profiles.

 - E / (D + E) = Equity Weight (%)